 The Corporation, depending upon the nature of the lease agreement, includes the following in the lease payments: fixed payments (including in-substance fixed payments); variable lease payments that depend on an index or a rate; amounts expected to be payable under residual value guarantees; the exercise price of a purchase option that the Corporation is likely to exercise; and penalties for lease termination if the Corporation plans to exercise the termination option.
 The Corporation assesses extension options based on available information at the lease commencement date.
-Subsequently, if there is a change in circumstances within its control, the Corporation will then reassess the extension option to determine whether there is an economic incentive to exercise the consideration in the contract to each lease component based on their relative stand-alone prices, except equipment leases where the Corporation has elected to combine lease and non-lease components.
+Subsequently, if there is a change in circumstances within its control, the Corporation will then reassess the extension option to determine whether there is an economic incentive to exercise the option.
+Such an assessment is subject to management's judgment.
+The Corporation allocates the consideration in the contract to each lease component based on their relative stand-alone prices, except equipment leases where the Corporation has elected to combine lease and non-lease components.